 I would personally recommend that students complete ALL the following assignments to best support learning of the material and keeping a consistent schedule in the course.
 I believe that completion of these assignments will help to support your success in this class.

-In fact, to promote your completion of these assignments, students will have the opportunity to earn Extra Credit for these assignments.
-There are two types of NOT REQUIRED (but highly encouraged) Assignments, referred to as BONUS EXTRA CREDIT WORK:
+In fact, to promote your completion of these assignments, students will have the opportunity to earn Extra Credit for completion of one of these optional assignments (Details below).